visahaarala/jazzchords/README.md

 A tool for practicing random jazz chords.

-Written with React, Typescript & SCSS.
+Written with React, Typescript & SCSS using [Vite](https://vitejs.dev).

 This program is a Progressive Web App.
 It can be installed on the home screen of mobile devices (Android, iOS).